 In December 2011, we received a letter from Ferguson Enterprises, Inc. ("Ferguson"), a distributor of plumbing supplies and pipe, in which Ferguson stated that it had unintentionally supplied us with gaskets that were mislabeled by a former supplier as being non-asbestos.
-Ferguson currently states that we bought approximately 29,000 gaskets that might have been mislabeled.
-Ferguson further disclosed that four Ferguson customers had found asbestos in gaskets above the 1% level at which they can be classified as non-asbestos.
-No reasonable estimate of liability, if any, is possible at this time.
+Ferguson currently states that we bought approximately 43,000 gaskets that might have been mislabeled.
+We have reached a settlement with Ferguson whereby we and Ferguson agree to a protocol for handling any asbestos claims.
+Although no reasonable estimate of liability, if any, is possible at this time, we believe that the agreement with Ferguson limits our overall liability exposure.

-7. Commitments and Contingencies (Continued)
+8. Commitments and Contingencies (Continued)